2000-Rahul/Salaries-prediction-model-using-Machine-Learning/README.md

 ## Salaries prediction model using linear regression
+- In this project we solve the task of salary prediction  of Employees with Machine Learning using Python.
+- Generally we know salary is determined by the working experiance of a employee.
+- we use Linear Regression to build a model  which is a supervised machine learning algorithm in machine learing.
 ## Model building steps <br>
 1. Import necessary libraries - numpy, pandas, matplotlib,seaborn.
 2. Load dataset inside jupyter notebook.